 Some of the most essential items exported from India to Saudi Arabia include engineering goods; rice; petroleum products; chemicals; textiles; food products; ceramic tiles; and petrochemicals.
 India’s primary imports from Saudi Arabia are crude oil, liquefied petroleum gas (LPG), fertilizers, chemicals, plastic and products thereof, and so forth.

-What Are Saudi Arabia’s Main Exports?
+What Are Saudi Arabia’s Main Export Products?

 There are three products that have a significant contribution in Saudi Arabia’s gross domestic product (GDP) and are hence Saudi Arabia’s main exports: